arcadiapage/arcadiapage.github.io/_drafts/2020-06-03-Money-Saving-Tips-for-Creative-Entreprenuers.md

 permalink: money-saving-tips-creative-entrepreneurs

 ---
-\[Note: This post contains affiliate links from [bookshop.org]( "https://bookshop.org ") in support of independent bookstores.
-I earn a commission from these links, but this does not affect your purchases or the price you pay, and I only link to books that I have read and enjoyed.\]
+\[Note: This post contains affiliate links from [bookshop.org]( "https://bookshop.org ") in support of indie bookstores.
+I earn a commission from these links, but this does not affect the price you pay, and I only link to books that I've enjoyed.\]

 As a writer, I've been engaged in a never-ending fight with the Day Job.
 Ever since the age of five, I've dreamed of being a working author.
 I could create stories and books for others and that would be my job.

-Despite all of the internal struggles, [having a day job has given me a wonderful amount of stability](https://personalityjunkie.com/10/day-job-artists-creative-types/).
+Despite the internal struggle, [having a day job has given me a wonderful amount of stability](https://personalityjunkie.com/10/day-job-artists-creative-types/).
 But because of changes to the economy due to the virus pandemic, many are clinging to that day job, myself included.

 However, at the end of last year, my husband and I took some major steps forward in how we manage money.
 Thanks to these changes, the little bit of money I earn from writing has more of a household impact.
 It even brings writing full time more within my reach because those changes reduced how much I need to earn to make a livable income.